MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/mac/set-preference-resume-assistant-word.md

 ---

 # Set a preference for Resume Assistant in Word 2016 for Mac
-In Office 2016 for Mac, the Resume Assistant icon will appear in Word's Review tab if you are running 16.13 or later - as seen in the following screen shot:
+In Word 2016 for Mac, the icon for [Resume Assistant](https://support.office.com/article/444ff6f0-ef74-4a9c-9091-ffd7a9d1917a) will appear on the Review tab if you are running version 16.13 or later, as shown in the following screen shot.

 ![Screenshot of Resume Assistant icon in the Word 2016 for Mac ribbon](../images/resume-assistant-ribbon.png)

-<<< NOTE to Dan: Insert Resume-DOCS.png here >>>

 If you're an admin, you may want to prevent this option from being shown to users.
 Use the following information to configure a policy: